 “Vote Her In is the necessary call to action at the highest level to take the highest jobs in the land, including the Presidency, so cruelly denied.
-Rebecca mobilizes resources old — books, strategies — and new— wonderful posters from the women’s marches — to create a substantive and appealing guide for this last push.
-We can do it.”
+Rebecca mobilizes resources old and new—to create a substantive and appealing guide for this last push.
+We can do it.

-Linda Hirshman, best-selling author: Sisters in Law: How Sandra Day O’Connor and Ruth Bader Ginsburg Went to the Supreme Court and Changed the World
+Linda Hirshman, author of Sisters in Law: How Sandra Day O’Connor and Ruth Bader Ginsburg Went to the Supreme Court and Changed the World